Medium Semi-Pro Electric Pressure Washer Buyer's Guide

 Medium semi-pro electric power washers are similar to their consumer-grade counterparts in terms of PSI & GPM, but that's about it.

-Equipped with superior pumps and spray guns, semi-pro units provide better performance, so you're getting the most out of your water pressure.
+Equipped with superior pumps and spray guns, semi-pro units provide a better performance, so you're getting the most out of your water pressure.

 If you've been let down by cheap electric units, a semi-pro pressure washer is just what the doctor ordered to restore your faith.

 With the less expensive pressure washers, the pumps will burn out if you leave them running without enough water to work with.
 You may think, "I would never," but it happens all the time.